jluis9796/jluis9796.github.io/_posts/2020-05-24-telexistence.markdown

     <td></td>
     <td></td>
     <td>#Cloud crowdsourcing</td>
     <td> Description: A system asks crowdsourced users to place a series of items in a simulated world inside of a web browser (three JavaScript libraries were developed to facilitate web-based humanrobot interaction: the roslibjs client library and ros2djs and ros3djs visualization libraries).
 This raw data is used to generate a multi-hypothesis models in an unsupervised manner via Expectation Maximization clustering and a novel ranking heuristic.
 In addition, when ordering constraints are needed, the solution proposed is weighting the heuristic by a ratio of coarsely available temporal data.
 Finally an algorithm (Temporal Persistence Modeling) is presented for probabilistic prediction of the time that an object is expected to remain at a given location given sparse prior observations.
-Assumption: The goal: The findings:</td>
+Assumption: The goal: The findings: The resulting hypotheses from the proposed
+methodology matched the human expectation of the task description 94% of the time when no temporal constraints are required.
+A CARL robot (consists of a Segway RMP base with a 6 degree-of-freedom JACO arm)  successfully queried the system for what a table setting template is, found the necessary objects on the kitchen counter, and set the table appropriately. </td>
     </tr>
     <tr>
     <td>Ajay Mandlekar et al. RoboTurk: A crowdsourcing platform for robotic skill learning through imitation, 2018</td>